Privacy Policy

 TTS provider you chose (Google Gemini) so it can return the audio.

-- If you opt in to calendar tie-in, the app reads today’s events on
+- If you opt in to calendar extras, the app reads today’s events on

 your device.
 The event title may appear inside the spoken sentence